 Center on Digital Arts and Humanities at Swansea University

 Select current projects in Heritage & History, Literature, Linguistics, Political & Social Sciences, Media Studies, Future Media / Human-Computer Interaction:

 Heritage & History

-- www.welshcopper.org.uk – Huw Bowen (History & Classics) is working with Matt Jones (FIT Lab) on new modes of heritage site visitor interaction at the Hafod Morfa Coppeworks site, and more generally as part of the industrial heritage of the Lower Swansea Valley.
+- Welsh Copper – Huw Bowen (History & Classics) and his team have been working with Matt Jones (FIT Lab) on new modes of heritage site visitor interaction at the Hafod Morfa Coppeworks site, and more generally as part of the industrial heritage of the Lower Swansea Valley.

-- Extracting information from series of historical maps – Dan Power, Matthew Stevens, and Richard Turner (History & Classics) are working with Dan Archambault, Jason Xie, and others (Computer Science) on techniques for ‘lifting’ data from old maps into GIS systems.
+- Extracting information from series of historical maps – Dan Power, Matthew Stevens, and Richard Turner (History & Classics) have worked with Dan Archambault, Jason Xie, and others (Computer Science) on techniques for ‘lifting’ data from old maps into GIS systems.
 They are visualizing the year-by-year evolution of the medieval Welsh Marcher Lordships, but the work has many more applications.